 Among the survivors, two were members of the prominent Bayard family, which has produced several US senators and two Mayors of New York.
 They can thank their banker father, who was a friend of Alexander Hamilton, for the wise investment.
 Another was Gouverneur Kemble; a Congressmen and the son of a successful merchant, Kemble was also distantly related to the Bayards.
 A fourth survivor was Mary Ray, wife of New York Governor John A. King, who was, you guessed it, another Tontine recipient.
 Perhaps the two met at one of the meetings of the tontine’s trustees.
 King himself, who died in 1867 and thus was not one of the final seven, was the son of Rufus King, an ambassador, Senator and signer of the US Constitution.
 A list of the tontine’s investors and beneficiaries reads like Who’s Who list of 18th and 19th century New York.

 Is there anything other than healthy distraction from your routine to be gained from reading all this?
 Perhaps an appreciation of 18th century retirement planning, not just because of the financial needs it met for its beneficiaries but also because of the capital it raised for larger enterprises, including the trading of securities.
 Maybe it is worth remembering the humble origins of the securities business in New York.
-An American can walk the historic financial centers of London and Paris and be struck by its age but should take comfort and pride that everything’s just a bit bigger back home, even if it wasn’t always that way.
-Whatever the lesson, I hope this provides a little more detail to the story of how a Buttonwood tree eventually gave way to a multi-trillion dollar market.
+An American can walk the historic financial centers of London and Paris and be struck by their age and continued relevance but should take pride in the fact that, at least in terms of stock markets, everything’s just a bit bigger back home; but this was not at all true two centuries ago.
+Whatever the lesson, I hope this provides a little more detail to the story of how a Buttonwood tree eventually gave way to a multi-trillion dollar marketplace.

 More from the Tontine Coffee-House